jspecht3/terminal-tutorial/README.md

 `diff` is a command that shows you how and where two files differ and takes two arguments, which are both file names. `diff` uses the first file as the file to compare against.
 We are asking the shell "How do we change the first file so it matches the second file?".

 Running this, we see there is no output from `diff` because the two files are the same.
 Let's change that!
-We can append text to a file by using :sparkles: `<<`, which redirects the output from the standard output (terminal display) to another command.
+We can append text to a file by using a redirect, :sparkles: `>>`, which redirects the output from the standard output (terminal display) to another, non-standard output.

 In this case, we will use `echo` and `<<` to add some text to `copy.txt` and observe the change with `diff`.
 ```